NxPKG/khulnasoft-docs/content/stream/edit-videos/video-clipping.md

 }
 ```

-When the video has been clipped and processed, your newly named video displays in your Cloudflare dashboard in the list videos.
+When the video has been clipped and processed, your newly named video displays in your Khulnasoft dashboard in the list videos.

 ## Add a watermark